-The insider advice on this page is from Wendy’s Trusted Travel Expert for Argentina: Maita Barrenechea of Mai10.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Argentina: Maita Barrenechea of Mai10.

 Where to Stay and Eat

 Esplendor Plaza Francia, on the fringe of Recoleta (Buenos Aires’ most elegant and traditional residential neighborhood), offers tempting rates and some of the best city views.
 This modern hotel is decorated by Argentina’s top designer, Martin Churba, and is located just across from the Palais de Glace exhibition center, where cultural shows are held.
 In many hotels, suites aren’t the best value, but here they are very reasonably priced, and all have balconies overlooking the central parks and city shoreline, with sailboats dotting the wide Plata River.
 The 13 standard rooms (called Concept Rooms) that face the front of the building have a similar view.